xraypy/XrayDB/doc/python.rst

       :func:`mu_chantler`                     absorption cross-section (:cite:`Chantler`)
-      :func:`guess_edge`                      guess element and edge from energy of absorption edge :func:`chemparse`                       parse a chemical formula to atomic abundances :func:`material_mu`                     absorption cross-section for a material at X-ray energies :func:`material_mu_components`          dictionary of elemental components of `mu` for material :func:`get_material`                    get a material (name, formula, density from materials database
+      :func:`guess_edge`                      guess element and edge from energy of absorption edge :func:`chemparse`                       parse a chemical formula to atomic abundances :func:`validate_formula`                test whether a chemical formula can be parsed.
+      :func:`material_mu`                     absorption cross-section for a material at X-ray energies :func:`material_mu_components`          dictionary of elemental components of `mu` for material :func:`get_material`                    get a material (name, formula, density from materials database